Skip to content

 One of the benefits that come with EOR services is health insurance.
 Health insurance offered by EOR service providers might include dental, vision or medical plans.

-They ensure that the insurance covers meet the local regulatory requirements of the country where the business operates.
+They make sure insurance coverage meets the local regulatory requirements of the country where the business operates.

-These plans enable employees to manage their health needs and this results in a workforce that is both healthier and more efficient.
-Understanding the meaning of the employer of record role in this scenario shows an EOR’s commitment to employee well-being.
+These plans help employees manage their health needs, resulting in a workforce that is both healthier and more productive.

 2. Retirement Plans